ptrckqn/shadibeshai-website/src/pages/index.md

   title: About me
   data:
     - title: General
-      body: "Dr. Shadi Beshai is an Assistant Professor of clinical psychology in the Department of Psychology at the University of Regina.
-His current research interests include the following: a) major depression (both episodic and recurrent); b) adult Cognitive Behavioural Therapy; and c) moderators (e.g., culture and diversity factors) and mediators (e.g., cognition) of outcome in evidence-based psychotherapy for adults.
-His clinical interests fall within the areas of adult Cognitive Behavioural Therapy, evidence-based transdiagnostic treatment for anxiety and depression, and adult clinical assessment."
+      body: Dr. Shadi Beshai is an Associate Professor of Psychology at the University of Regina, the Director of the Depression Cognition and CultureLab, and a registered Doctoral Clinical Psychologist (in Saskatchewan).
+Dr.
+        Beshai’s research is focused on improving access to and promotion of evidence-based psychological treatments for adult depression and anxiety.
+Specifically, Dr. Beshai has published several peer-reviewed scientific articles on the cultural adaptation of cognitive-behavioral and mindfulness-based interventions.
+He has also published extensively on improving public literacy about such interventions and ways to disseminate them more widely.
+Dr. Beshai’s research is funded by the Canadian Institute of Health Research (CIHR), and the SaskatchewanHealth Research Foundation (SHRF).
     - title: Education
       body: Dr. Beshai received a Bachelor's of Arts, Honours (Suma Cum Laude) from York University, Toronto, Canada.
 He completed his Master's of Science